-How Much Does the Alaska Mortgage Broker Bond Cost?
+How Much Does the Alabama Mortgage Broker Bond Cost?

-The Alaska Mortgage Broker surety bond can cost anywhere between 0.5% to 5% of the bond amount per year.
+The Alabama Mortgage Broker surety bond can cost anywhere between 0.5% to 5% of the bond amount per year.
+Monthly subscription options are also available.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $25,000 bond requirement.

 $25,000 Mortgage Broker Bond Cost